casper-network/docs-archive/dapp-dev-guide/tutorials/casper-signer.rst

 		window.casperlabsHelper.requestConnection();
 	})

-When clicking on the connect button the wallet will show a pop-up asking if you want to connect this site into the wallet.
+When clicking on the `CONNECT` button, the wallet will show a pop-up asking if you want to connect this site into the wallet:

 .. image:: ../../assets/tutorials/casper-connect.png
-  :alt: Image showing successful nctl output.
+  :alt: Image showing the connect button.

 |

-It's possible to connect to the wallet  is also possible to disconnect with this function.
+Next, implement the `disconnect` functionality:

 .. code-block:: javascript